AylinArtut/AylinArtut/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-A project I’ve been dreaming about for 3 years is about to become my thesis after this exam. <br>
 Public ToDo-list to push myself to work harder for my final exam:

 [Last change: 22.02.26, ~21:02]

-**Current focus: "Aufgabentyp 6", Challenge: Finish all 20 tasks for "Aufgabentyp 6" in 1 day.** 🌞📖

 - [ ] Ableitungen
   - [x] Becoming faster at solving